Who is a Animator?

 Animators are artists who use sequential images of drawings, puppets, and models to produce films for commercials, computer games, music videos, and websites.
 They typically specialize in one of the media and may further concentrate on a specific area, such as characters, scenery, or background design.
 Animators typically use computer software to do such work.

 Average Salary in India

-The job of an animator is preferable for anybody who wants to pursue his/her career in animation.
+A career as animator is ideal for anybody who wants to pursue his or her career in animation.
 Both men and women can work as animators, it is suitable for all gender types.
-If a person has the required skill set and the right attitude, then they are eligible for this career option.
+If a person has the required skillset and the right attitude and skill sets, then they are eligible for this career option.

 Any special needs

 Career as animator fits everybody, including those with disabilities.
 Animation does not really demand relocation to distant places.
 Anyone with an interest in art and sketching can become an animator.

 If we define animator job description then we can definitely say that animators create or design graphics, motion pictures, commercials, online advertisements, films, video games.
 In the career as animator, one creates, edits animations and visual effects as per the director’s or clients’ requirements.
 These illustrators create animations and graphics for television, video games, internet marketing, online advertising, website development, and more.
 Any person who is pursuing career as animator amalgamate creativity and technology, using digital tools to make designs for commercials, movies, cartoons, online media and more.
 They plan, create and script animated narrative sequences and assist with background design and production coordination.
 They are the people who decide how a model will move, what a scene looks like, and also what software and tools will be used for production.

 Management is an essential part of an animator's job profile.
 An animator is required to manage a number of people across different teams in order to bring out a great product.
 From vendors to fellow team-members to clients and everyone else involved in the process of creation everyone involved in a particular project is managed by the animator.
 Those who are freelancers also promote and run the business that they own and are expected to work effectively with other designers and production staff.